 On December 16, 2021, we entered into a Third Amended and Restated Credit Agreement ("Credit Agreement").
 The Credit Agreement provides for a \$750 million principal amount senior secured asset-based revolving credit facility, with up to an additional \$400 million principal amount available with the consent of the Lenders, as defined, if we exercise the uncommitted accordion feature set forth therein (collectively, the "Credit Facility").
-The Credit Facility").
 The Credit Facility matures on December 16, 2026.
 We may borrow, repay and reborrow amounts under the Credit Facility until its maturity date, at which time all amounts outstanding under the Credit Facility must be repaid in full.

 The Credit Facility is subject to a borrowing base that is calculated using a formula based upon eligible receivables and inventory, and at our election, eligible real property, minus certain reserves.
 Proceeds of the Credit Facility may be used for general corporate purposes.
 Net availability under the Credit Facility was approximately \$481 million as of September 28, 2024.
-The Credit Facility includes a \$50 million sublimit for the issuance of commercial and standby letters of credit as \$150 million sublimit for Solution outstanding under the Credit Facility.
+The Credit Facility includes a \$50 million sublimit for the issuance of commercial and standby letters of credit and a \$75 million sublimit for Swing Loan borrowings.
+As of September 28, 2024, there were no borrowings outstanding and no letters of credit outstanding under the Credit Facility.
 Outside of the Credit Facility, there were other letters of credit of \$3.0 million outstanding as of September 28, 2024.

 Borrowings under the Credit Facility will bear interest at an index based on SOFR (which will not be less than 0.00%) or, at our option, the Base Rate, plus, in either case, an applicable margin based on our usage under the Credit Facility.
-Base Rate is defined as the highest of (a) the Truits prime rate, (b) the Federal Funds Rate plus 0.50%, (c) one-month SOFR plus 1.00%.
-The applicable margin for SOFR-based borrowings fluctuates between 1.00%-1.50%, and was 1.0% as of September 28, 2024, and the applicable margin for SoFR based borrowings fluctuates between 0.00%-0.50%, and was 0.00% as of September 28, 2024.
+Base Rate is defined as the highest of (a) the Truist prime rate, (b) the Federal Funds Rate plus 0.50%, (c) one-month SOFR plus 1.00% and (d) 0.00%.
+The applicable margin for SOFR-based borrowings fluctuates between 1.00%-1.50%, and was 1.0% as of September 28, 2024, and the applicable margin for Base Rate borrowings fluctuates between 0.00%-0.50%, and was 0.00% as of September 28, 2024.
 An unused line fee shall be payable quarterly in respect of the total amount of the unutilized Lenders' commitments under the Credit Facility.
-Standby letter of credit fee saccruing at the applicable margin on the average undrawn and unreimbursed amounts of standby letters of credit are payable quarterly, and a facing fee of 0.125% is payable quarterly for the stated amount of each letter of credit.
+Standby letter of credit fees accruing at the applicable margin on the average undrawn and unreimbursed amounts of standby letters of credit are payable quarterly, and a facing fee of 0.125% is payable quarterly for the stated amount of each letter of credit.
 We are also required to pay certain fees to the administrative agent under the Credit Facility.
 As of September 28, 2024, the applicable interest rate related to Base Rate borrowings was 8.0%, and the applicable interest rate related to one-month SOFR-based borrowings was 5.8%.